 - 1. By recognising and providing for the use and development of airstrips used for passenger and goods transport purposes and their associated infrastructure at appropriate locations. - 2.
 By avoiding the location of activities sensitive to aircraft noise within the Claris and Okiwi airfield noise contours, unless the adverse effects can be adequately mitigated. - 3.
 By recognising the need for helipads in remote locations, which may be difficult to access by other modes of transport. - 4.
 By recognising that airstrips or helipads may be required for farming activities in the landform and rural land units. - 5.
+By acknowledging that the gulf islands are a popular tourist destination and that air travel to, from and around the gulf islands is an important component of the tourist industry. - 6.
 By not providing for helipads in locations that can adversely affect the amenity of surrounding residents.